merdok/homebridge-miot/docs/robotcleaner.md

 Matter support requires Homebridge 2.x with Matter enabled on the main bridge or on the plugin child bridge.
 If Matter is disabled or unavailable, `auto`, `matter`, and `both` fall back to the existing HomeKit switch; `hap` always uses the existing HomeKit switch.

+When the robot reports charging complete, or reports 100% while charging, its Matter operational state is `Ready`.
+Robots that are still charging continue to report `Charging`.

 Matter room discovery is capability-driven rather than limited to one brand.
 The plugin uses MIOT map room-list actions or readable room metadata when a robot advertises them, plus the legacy `get_room_mapping` method for Roborock/Rockrobo models.
 Models without a discovery interface can still use `matterRooms` to provide room IDs manually.
 Discovery is intentionally local-only to avoid MiCloud rate limits; if a discovered room has no name, the plugin uses a stable label such as `Room 80001026443`.

 ### Room cleaning